artgomad/wheelchair-design-platform/wheelchair3/docs/3_Train_and_test_Documentation.md

 ---

+It performs the following tasks:

-## 1. Connects with the Data Centric Design Hub and finds its properties by name
+## 1. Connect with the Data Centric Design Hub and finds its properties by name
 We only want to use the data that has been properly labelled with the previous code [(Collect and label)](/wheelchair3/docs/2_Collect_and_label_Documentation.md), so we will previously define the data collection timeframe.
 This is defined as an Epoch timestamp; it is important to use the local time, not the GTM.
 ```
 # Epoch timestamp in milliseconds of the start of the collect_and_label code